Meet Love Island 2020 contestant Mike Boateng – former footballer linked to a TV star

-Twelve extra potential companions are jetting out to a luxurious villa within the hopes of discovering love on Winter Love Island 2020.
+It’s lastly again!
+Love Island has retuned to our screens for 2020 with its model new winter version.

-This 12 months, that features Mike Boateng, a 24-year-old police officer working in Larger Manchester and searching for a severe relationship.
+Now, 12 new singletons are heading all the way down to a brand new villa in South Africa in an try to seek out love – one in all which being policeman Mike Boateng.

-Actuality followers could keep in mind Mike’s brother, Samuel Boateng, as one among Lord Sugar’s candidates on 2016’s sequence of The Apprentice.
+Actuality followers might keep in mind Mike’s brother, Samuel Boateng, as one in all Lord Sugar’s candidates on 2016’s collection of The Apprentice – who has reportedly taught Mike precisely the right way to act on TV.

-Previous to becoming a member of the police pressure, Mike had a profession in soccer and at one level performed for Sheffield United alongside present Everton ahead Dominic Calvert-Lewin.
+Previous to becoming a member of the police drive, Mike had a profession in soccer and at one level performed for Sheffield United alongside present Everton ahead Dominic Calvert-Lewin.

 See who’s becoming a member of Mike with our Love Island 2020 contestants record.